 Candidates can apply to Sportscotland for a subsidy towards UKCC qualifications.
 Follow the link here to apply for subsidy.
 Sportscotland UKCC Subsidy

 The pre-requisites for Level 1 are Badminton Basics and a Safeguarding and Protecting Children certificate.
-Local authority and leisure trusts deliver frequent courses throughout the year.
-Contact your local authority sports development team for more details.
+Local authority and leisure trusts deliver frequent courses throughout the year, see here for more details.
 You can also complete an online workshop by following the link here.